AtanasovAtanas/interactive-content/EN/09-HTTP-Basics/03-HTML-Forms.md

 You can use relative or full URL:

-- Relative URLs are evaluated relatively to the current URL, which is loaded in the Web browser
+- Relative URLs are evaluated relative to the current URL, which is loaded in the Web browser

-- Full URLs are used to submit the form data to completely different Web site
+- Full URLs are used to submit the form data to a completely different Web site

 ## Example